cjolowicz/blog/content/posts/hypermodern-python-03-linting.md

 Linters analyze source code to flag programming errors, bugs, stylistic errors, and suspicious constructs.
 The most common ones for Python are [pylint](https://www.pylint.org) and [flake8](http://flake8.pycqa.org).
-In this guide, you will use Flake8.
+In this chapter, you will use Flake8.

 Add a Nox session to run Flake8 on your codebase: